-It’s a big change and adjustment.
-The benefits you will notice is having much more energy and being able to tackle things like stairs much easier.
-After a period of time many people find they can return to work and live a relativity normal life.
+It’s a significant change and adjustment.
+The benefits you will notice is having much more energy and being able to tackle things like stairs much more comfortable.
+After a while, many people find they can return to work and live a relativity healthy life.
 You will need to carry the controller, batteries and spares with you.
-For many people it means having a much better standard of living while waiting for transplant.
-You will regularly visit hospital to attend clinic so medical staff can check that everything is OK.
-You will be on a range of medication, one particular drug is Warfarin.
+For many people, it means having a much better standard of living while waiting for a transplant.
+You will regularly visit the hospital to attend the clinic so medical staff can check that everything is OK.
+You will be on a range of medication; one particular drug is Warfarin.
 Warfarin is used to thin the blood to prevent potentially dangerous blood clots.
-This requires regular blood test and adjustments to medication in order maintain the best levels.
-It’s also very important to keep the drive line exit area clean and change the dressing regularly.
+Regular blood tests are needed, and adjustments to medication to maintain the best levels.
+It’s also essential to keep the driveline exit area clean and change the dressing regularly.
 Before leaving hospital medical staff will train you and other family members in look after the LVAD and redressing the driveline exit site.

-When I first got heart failure I had never heard of this type of technology.
-It was completely foreign to me.
+When I first got heart failure, I had never heard of this type of technology.
+It was utterly foreign to me.
 I can’t lie and say I was enthusiastic about the idea.
-However when I asked mt medical team they showed me how it worked which really helped ’.
-Don’t be afraid to ask questions it’s important so you feel as comfortable as possible.
+However, when I asked my medical team, to show me how it worked, this helped ’.
+Don’t be afraid to ask questions it’s essential, so you feel as comfortable as possible.

-For me I had run out of options and without an LVAD my chances of survival were small.
-I talked to my family so we all understood what it meant.
-For me it would allow time until a suitable heart became available.
-It also meant I returned to relative normal life and had a lot more energy.
+For me, I had run out of options, and without an LVAD, my chances of survival were small.
+I talked to my family, so we all understood what it meant.
+For me, it would allow time until a suitable heart became available.
+It also could mean I returned to a relatively healthy life and had a lot more energy.

 Living with the LVAD is an adjustment.
-For me I felt so much better is was amazing.
-I was house bound before and after the LVAD I could go out, see friends and I just felt so much better.
-I was given a power cable that even connects to a car 12V cigarette lighter!
-You do have to look after yourself and make sure you keep the drive line exit site clean and change the dressing regularly.
+For me, I felt so much better is was amazing.
+I was housebound before, and after the LVAD I could go out, see friends and I just felt so much better.
+They also gave me a power cable that connects to a car 12V cigarette lighter!
+You do have to look after yourself and make sure you keep the driveline exit site clean and change the dressing regularly.